calvinsettachatgul/aws_associate_solutions_architect/iam_summary/iam_summary.md

     what does each one do?
     rare to get a question to evaluate a policy document

-iam is universal does not apply to regions
+iam is universal does not apply to separate regions
     region does not matter
     consistent across the platform